Linux for Network Engineers Training Course

 ONOS in Production: Deployment and Optimization

-21 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimize ONOS in production environments, ensuring scalability, performance, and reliability.
+21 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at intermediate-level IT architects and network managers who wish to deploy and optimise ONOS in production environments, ensuring scalability, performance, and reliability.

 By the end of this training, participants will be able to: